lineofflight/country/README.md

 }
 ```

 The API automatically updates MaxMind data every 24 hours in the background.
+A machine-readable [OpenAPI spec](/openapi.json) is also available.

 ## Deployment